schlosser/intermediate-flask/README.md

 ### 6.2 Picture Placeholders

 Now, if you're prototyping an application you may not time to design proper images for all your dummy content.
 Fortunately, there are many ways to gather placeholder content.
-Some are basic random text generators (hipster ipsum, bacon ipsum), some generate specific random content (ex usernames and locations), and some generate placeholder images (placehold.it, cat placeholder, etc).
-We're going to use a service that uses free images from Unsplash.
+Some are basic random text generators ([hipster ipsum](http://hipsum.co/), [bacon ipsum](https://baconipsum.com/)), some generate application specific content like ([random users](https://randomuser.me/)), and some generate placeholder images ([placehold.it](http://placehold.it/), [placekitten](https://placekitten.com/), [placebear](placebear.com)).
+We're going to use a service that uses free images from [Unsplash](https://unsplash.com/), a place for free high quality stock photos.

 You can read about how to use the Unsplash.it API [here](https://unsplash.it/).
 They currently have 726 images available.
 Let's add the following to `blog.html` before breaking it down in chunks.